 Plan to visit at least two of these museums on the same day to maximize your time and the value of your card.

-Getting In: Admission to all three Museum Campus institutions is included with the Go Chicago® Card.
+Getting In: Admission to all three Museum Campus institutions is included with the Go Chicago® pass.

 Go for a Family Bike Ride

-A fair warning, however: lakeside rides can be pretty chilly in November, so be sure to wear weather-appropriate technical gear while riding to stay warm and dry!
+A fair warning, however: lakeside rides can be pretty chilly in November, so be sure to wear weather-appropriate technical gear to stay warm and dry while riding!

-Getting In: Bike rentals by Bike and Roll Chicago are included with the Go Chicago® Card.
+Getting In: Bike rentals by Bike and Roll Chicago are included with the Go Chicago® pass.

 Lincoln Park Zoo